Jamie956/Jamie956.github.io/frontend/javascript.md

 6. Add the `sayHi()` function to the call stack list.

-   Call stack list
+   Call stack list:

-   - greeting
+   greeting

-   - sayHi
+   sayHi

 7. Execute all lines of code inside the `sayHi()` function, until reaches its end.